aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.devices/pngdevice/pngdevice/_index.md

 ---
-title: PngDevice
+title: PngDevice.PngDevice
 second_title: Aspose.PDF for .NET API Reference
-description: Initializes a new instance of the PngDeviceaspose.pdf.devices/pngdevice class with default resolution.
+description: PngDevice constructor.
+Initializes a new instance of the PngDevice class with default resolution
 type: docs
 weight: 10
 url: /net/aspose.pdf.devices/pngdevice/pngdevice/
 ---
 ## PngDevice() {#constructor}

-Initializes a new instance of the [`PngDevice`](../../pngdevice) class with default resolution.
+Initializes a new instance of the [`PngDevice`](../) class with default resolution.

 ```csharp
 public PngDevice()